-- 1. The Respondent's license to practice medicine is SUSPENDED for five years, the suspension is fully stayed, and Respondent is placed on probation for a period of five years subject to the conditions provided in the Terms of Probation (Appendix II) and tolled while the Respondent is not engaged in practice in the state of New York; - 2.
-The Respondent's medical license in New York is subject to a permanent prescribing limitation to prohibit prescriptions for schedule II and III controlled substances;
+1. The Respondent's license to practice medicine is SUSPENDED for three years, the suspension is stayed in full, and the Respondent is placed on probation for three years, subject to the conditions provided in the Terms of Probation (Appendix II) and tolled while the Respondent is not engaged in practice in the state of New York;

-- 3. The Respondent's license to practice medicine is permanently limited to restrict Respondent to practice in a facility that holds a license under PHL Article 28; - 4.
-The Respondent must comply with the terms of this Determination and Order and all the attached Terms of Probation; - 5.
-The Respondent shall complete Continuing Medical Education courses approved by the Director of the Office of Professional Medical Conduct in prescription practices and medical recordkeeping; and - 6.
+- 2. The Respondent's medical license in New York is subject to a permanent prescribing limitation to prohibit prescriptions for schedule II and III controlled substances; - 3.
+The Respondent must comply with the terms of this Determination and Order and all the attached Terms of Probation; - 4.
+The Respondent shall complete Continuing Medical Education courses approved by the Director of the Office of Professional Medical Conduct in prescription practices and medical recordkeeping; and - 5.
 This Order shall be effective upon service on the Respondent in accordance with the Requirements of PHL § 230(10)(h).

-DATED: Albany, New York February 12, 2018
+DATED: Albany, New York February 7, 2018